SIEM Use Cases

 2.

-Behavioral analysis is conducted with correlation processes, and the user is tagged as Attacker, Victim, Suspicious.
+Behavioral analysis is conducted with correlation processes, and the user is tagged as Attacker, Victim, or Suspicious.

 3.